vanhungtran/geo_epidemiology/README.md

 ASEANp <- mydf1$Country

-# Select only the index of states member of the E.U.
+# Select the index of states
 inASEANp <- which(worldMap$NAME%in%ASEANp)

 #ASEANp <- which()